VTJDailey/explore_rust/README.md

 - Get comfortable with JetBrains tooling.
 - Learn Direct3D (11?
 12?), operate from rust, show in Windows Avalonia

+# 8/10/2025
+Getting cross language compilation.
+Triggering rust compiler from Rider C# environment.
+Using a reusable targets file for triggering cargo, and use of DisableFastUpToDateCheck to ensure that the build always runs (this could likely be improved further)

 # 7/26/2025
 - Skeleton Avalonia app created